huntbrooks85/fossyl/README.md

 <div align="center">
 </div>

-1. After castl is installed, verify the installation by running the following command: ```from castl.h5grid import *```.
+1. After fossyl is installed, verify the installation by running the following command: ```from fossyl.h5grid import *```.
 If you encounter any issues during installation, please reach out to Hunter Brooks for assistance.
 2. Ensure that model spectra are assigned as: column 1 (wavelength) and column 2 (flux)
 3. Assign the relavent variables as described below.
 4. To compile code, execute the command: ```h5grid(model_directory, model_parm, output_h5)```.
-These are the minimum required parameters for castl to run.
+These are the minimum required parameters for fossyl to run.
 You can include optional variables if needed.

 <div align="center">